itcon-pty-au/typingmind-cloud-backup/README.md

 - Last 30 days 'backup of backup' for a stress free experience.
 Apart from the single backup file, the extension now creates a daily 'no-touch' zipped backup of the main backup file.
 In case the main backup file gets corrupted, you can restore it using the previous day's backup.
 - Snapshot lets you backup the current typingmind data to the cloud when you need it.
 This is a 'no-touch' zipped backup that will permanently exist in the cloud till you choose to delete it.
 - A 'T-15 rolling snapshot' keeps a zipped snapshot of the typingmind instance from 15 minutes ago.
 This gives you a recent version of the backup that you can manually revert to in case of an unintended corruption of the main backup file.
 However, note that this is a rolling backup that gets overwritten every 15 minutes.
-- Allows you to view all the backups in the cloud and lets you download it or restore from the UI itself.
+- Allows you to view all the backups in the cloud and lets you download it (decrypts before download) or restore from the UI itself.
 The snapshot backups can be deleted from the UI as well.
 - The backup interval is now configurable (Minimum of 15 seconds).
 - All backups are now encrypted!
 The backup system uses AES-GCM encryption with a 256-bit key derived using PBKDF2.
 All data is encrypted client-side before being uploaded to S3.
 The encryption key is derived from a user-provided password using 100,000 PBKDF2 iterations with SHA-256, providing strong protection for sensitive data.
 - The system includes several safeguards to prevent unintended data loss.